Apollyon094/sm_throwablepistol/README.md

-  sm_foocrowbar_mintime       : Minimum time between throwing a crowbar sm_foocrowbar_throwndamage  : How much damage to inflict on a player when hit by a crowbar/stunstick sm_foocrowbar_debug         : Enable console debugging of the plugin
+  sm_foocrowbar_mintime       : Minimum time between throwing a crowbar sm_foocrowbar_throwndamage  : How much damage to inflict on a player when hit by a crowbar/stunstick sm_foocrowbar_debug         : Enable console debugging of the plugin sm_foocrowbar_notifymsg     : Whether to advise of crowbar availability (0 to disable, 1 to print a message on spawn)

 ### Admin Flag Requirements ###
   sm_foocrowbar_requiredflag  : Specifies what admin flag is required to use the plugin.
 Leave "" to not required